 This is a second year course utilizing the Java language.
 This course is designed to prepare the student to take the Advanced Placement Examination in Computer Science, which is necessary for those students who want to receive college credit.
 This course provides a strong foundation in Object Oriented Programming and includes such topics as program design, analysis of algorithms, recursion, linked lists, multidimensional arrays, stacks, queues, encapsulation, inheritance and polymorphism.
-AP Computer Science A students are expected to attend a scheduled Saturday Study Session to prepare for Advanced Placement Examination.
 Students are required to take the Advanced Placement Examination in May, which will offer them college credit or placement at cooperating institutions.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).